hichem-sahraoui/ift-3710-6759/README.md

 Add your name and GitHub username to the list (or anything else if you do not want to add your personal information):

-* Alex Hernandez-Garcia, alexhernandezgarcia
+- Alex Hernandez-Garcia, alexhernandezgarcia
-* Your Name, yourgithubusername
+- Your Name, yourgithubusername
+- Nam Vu, namvux1404

 ## Intro to Markdown

 This page is written with [Markdown](https://en.wikipedia.org/wiki/Markdown).
 Markdwon is a _markup language_, which means that it is a system for writing text alongside other information which is readable by a computer.
 Other markup languages are [HTML](https://en.wikipedia.org/wiki/HTML) and [XML](https://en.wikipedia.org/wiki/Extensible_Markup_Language).
 However, Markdown is _lightweight_ which means that the annotations are fairly simple and the overall result is easily readable.

 For example, you can easily write text **in bold** by enclosing the piece of text with a pair of asterisks (`**`). _Italics_ is made signed with enclosing underscores (`_`).
 And of course you can combine _**bold and italics**_---guess how?
 It's also possible to do ~~this kind of stuff~~.
 By the way, since a couple of years ago, Slack, Whatsapp and Telegram, and other messaging apps, also support this kind of markup annotations, as you may know.

 Creating hyperlinks is also really easy.
 Here's [one link to a pretty random website](http://drawing.garden/).
 To create a hyperlink, you enclose the text of the link with square brackets, [like this], immediately followed by the actual URL enclosed with parentheses, that is (https://alexhernandezgarcia.github.io/teaching/mlprojects/).